z3bg/iris/README.md

 Data format
 -----------

+Using JSON serialization for the prototype.

 Suggested data format for Identifi messages:

 	[
 		<timestamp>,
-		<dictionary of message sender's identifiers>,
+		<pair array of message sender's identifiers>,
-		<list of message recipients or topics>,
+		<array of message recipients (as pair arrays) or topics>,
 		<message content>
 	]